 What are we hearing at the Chief Librarian's Community Conversations?

 Background: Chief Librarian Marcellus Turner has invited Library patrons to join him at informal meetings at locations across the city to talk about the Library's five service priorities.
-This second Community Conversation was focused on the Seattle Culture and History Service Priority and was held at the Central Library from 11 a.m. to noon Tuesday, Feb.
-23, 2016.
-The meeting was co-sponsored by the Association of King County Historical Organizations (AKCHO).
-About 52 people attended and were offered a tour of the Hugh and Jane Ferguson Seattle Room and its historical archives, which are open to the public and include books, newspapers, yearbooks, maps and atlases, Seattle city documents, oral histories and thousands of photographs.
+This third Community Conversation was focused on the Re-Imagined Spaces Service Priority and was held at the Central Library from 6 p.m. to 7:30 p.m.
+Thursday, April 21, 2016.
+The meeting was co-sponsored by AIA Seattle, Design in Public and Space.City.
+About 80 people attended.
+Along with Turner, panelist speakers included:

-Turner and Fenton spent the rest of the meeting asking the audience questions, listening to suggestions, and answering inquiries.
+Turner spent the rest of the meeting asking the audience questions, listening to suggestions, and answering inquiries.
 Outlined below is the Q&A in brief, followed by patron suggestions.